Basset Hound: low ear, tender heart

 What diet to avoid obesity?

-Opt for a balanced diet, divided into small meals, coupled with moderate daily physical activity.
+Choose a balanced diet, divided into small meals, combined with moderate daily physical activity.

 How to motivate a lazy Basset Hound?

-Offer tracking games, fillable toys, and suitable rewards to stimulate its sense of smell and avoid boredom.
+Offer tracking games, fillable toys, and suitable rewards to stimulate its sense of smell and prevent boredom.

 Julien Terral